Two Space or Not Two Space

 Sources and Further Reading

-This post on Creative Pro is not quite as exhaustive but is much more even-handed, but it still concludes that using two spaces is the right thing to do when using monospaced fonts.
+This post on Creative Pro is fairly exhaustive and rather sensible, but it still concludes that using two spaces is the right thing to do when using monospaced fonts.
 If the rationale behind using two spaces on a typewriter was to look like typeset text of the era, then there’s no reason to continue doing it.

 On a blog called the World’s Greatest Book, Dave Bricker also has a very well-researched and even-handed post on the history of sentence spacing.
 He concludes, “Though writers are encouraged to unlearn the double-space typing habit, they may be heartened to learn that intellectual arguments against the old style are mostly contrived.
 At worst, the wide space after a period is a victim of fashion.”